 Over 25% of Americans between the ages of 65 and 74 have a hearing loss.
 That number only increases as people age.
 Deciding to get a hearing aid can be a difficult decision, especially as the equipment is expensive, and opinions vary so much on if hearing aids work.

 This week I came across a new study researching user satisfaction with aids bought both over-the-counter and through an audiologist.
-Although they are not yet available, there’s currently a bill in Congress that will allow people with a mild-moderate hearing loss to buy over-the-counter hearing aids.
-Learn more about the benefits of this effective cost-saving option that may be available soon if this bill passes.
+Although they are not yet available, there’s currently a bill in Congress that may allow people with a mild-moderate hearing loss to buy over-the-counter hearing aids.

 If you or a loved one is affected by hearing loss, I highly recommend you read the study: "The Effects of Service-Delivery Model and Purchase Price on Hearing-Aid Outcomes in Older Adults".

 - Participants were age 55-79, highly educated, and all had a mild-moderate hearing loss

 - Everyone tried out high-end digital behind-the-ear hearing aids for both ears.

 Which Group had the most effective hearing aids?

 Audiologists using “best practices” and the Do-It-Yourselfers both scored well on objective tests.
 Their hearing aids worked well.